backupbrew/switchbrew/Internet Browser.md

 \[3.0.0+\]: The "google\\.(com" line now starts with "^https://" instead of "https?://", hence plain HTTP is no longer allowed.
-The following line was added right after the original goggle line: "---- ^https?://(\[0-9A-Za-z\\-\]+\\.)\*google(\\.\[A-Za-z\]+)\*/(search|translate)\\?"
+The following line was added right after the original google line: "---- ^https?://(\[0-9A-Za-z\\-\]+\\.)\*google(\\.\[A-Za-z\]+)\*/(search|translate)\\?"

 \[4.0.0+\]: Lines 2-4 ("...nintendo\\.(co...", "nintendo-europe", and